1-Day, 2-Day & 3-Day San Francisco Itineraries for Travelers

 Purchase a cable car ticket at Hyde & Beach cable car stop and settle in for a thrilling ride back to Union Square.
 The cable-driven cars deliver an experience as exhilarating as any roller coaster.
-The ride allows tourists to soak up San Francisco history.
-(The first cable car operated on Clay Street in September of 1873.
-Many of the cable cars that run today are over a hundred years old.)
 Plus, the views are breathtaking!

 Enjoy the invigorating feel of wind in your hair as you ascend the steep grades.
 Going downhill is even more exciting, especially as the grip person rings a brass bell, and the conductor slams on the brakes when the cable car needs to stop.
 This allows passengers to hop on or off at different points.

 Getting Around: Please note that this itinerary requires several miles of walking.
 For those who prefer a less physically demanding mode of getting around, a convenient option is the Big Bus San Francisco Hop-On Hop-Off Bus Tour.
-This flexible bus tour allows you to stop at San Francisco's must-see attractions such as Union Square, Fisherman's Wharf, and Pier 39.
-The tour also includes a short walking itinerary through Chinatown led by a knowledgeable guide.
+This flexible bus tour includes stops at San Francisco's must-see attractions such as Union Square, Fisherman's Wharf, and Pier 39.

 Where to Eat: The premier Chinese restaurant in Chinatown (and some also say it's the best in the city) is Z & Y Restaurant (655 Jackson).
-Other excellent options are Far East Café (631 Grant), an elegant Chinese restaurant that opened in 1920; Chong Qing Xiao Mian (915 Kearny), which specializes in spicy noodle dishes; the Dim Sum Corner (601 Grant), a casual Chinese restaurant that serves dim sum and other classic Chinese dishes; and Cathay House (718 California), a traditional Chinese restaurant that dates to 1939 and was recently reopened.
+Other excellent options are Far East Café (631 Grant), an elegant Chinese restaurant that opened in 1920; Chong Qing Xiao Mian (915 Kearny), which specializes in spicy noodle dishes; and the Dim Sum Corner (601 Grant), a casual Chinese restaurant that serves dim sum and other classic Chinese dishes.

 In North Beach, delicious Italian-American cuisine is found at Original Joe's (601 Union), where tuxedo-clad waiters deliver meals in a historic dining room.
 Across from Washington Square Park, the upscale Park Tavern (1652 Stockton) offers old-world charm and modern American bistro fare.
 Tosca Cafe (242 Columbus) occupies a legendary venue in North Beach near City Lights bookshop; the renowned chef delights guests with hearty Italian meals.

-On this itinerary, you probably won't have much time for leisurely dining in Fisherman's Wharf, so the best option is Codmother Fish Shack (496 Beach).
+On this itinerary, you probably won't have much time for leisurely dining in Fisherman's Wharf, so the best option is The Codmother Fish & Chips (496 Beach).
 This unassuming little shack prepares fish and chips and fish tacos from top-quality fresh seafood.
 You can take the food to go or enjoy it on outdoor picnic-style tables.

-In the Union Square area, Scala's Bistro (432 Powell) prepares Italian country cuisine from fresh local ingredients; Sears Fine Foods (439 Powell) is a historic restaurant famous for its Swedish pancakes (serves breakfast, lunch, and dinner); and The Cheesecake Factory in Macy's department store has a wide-ranging menu of over 200 items.
-For specialty gourmet cuisine, try Ayala (398 Geary), a trendy restaurant known for its seafood dishes, or the casual Del Popolo (855 Bush) for Neapolitan-style pizza.
+In the Union Square area, Scala's (432 Powell) offers modern takes on classic French bistro fare and traditional Italian cuisine, prepared from locally sourced seasonal ingredients; Sears Fine Food (439 Powell) is a historic restaurant famous for its Swedish pancakes (serves breakfast, lunch, and dinner); and The Cheesecake Factory in Macy's department store (251 Geary entrance) has a wide-ranging menu of over 200 items.

 You may also want to see our guide to the best vegetarian and vegan restaurants in San Francisco for other ideas.